Posted on 29 June 2018

 - On new builds 1.5% of the total purchase price will go on a stamp duty

-If this list overwhelms you, do not worry as your estate agent and lawyer are used to dealing with property sales, and will take care of the paperwork on your behalf.
+If this list overwhelms you, do not worry as your estate agent and real estate lawyer are used to dealing with property sales, and will take care of the paperwork on your behalf.
 All you really need to do is know exactly where the money will come from and exactly how much you can afford, and you will be one step closer to acquiring your dream Spanish property!